peci1/robot_body_filter/README.md

 The less links are processed, the better performance.
 If you're only interested in removing a few links, consider using the `only_links` parameter.

+To speed up shadow filtering, you can set `filter/max_shadow_distance`, which limits the number of points considered for shadow tests just to points close to the sensor.
+Setting this to e.g. three times the diameter of the robot should remove all of the shadow points caused by refraction by a part of the robot body.
+But you have to test this with real data.

 Performance also strongly depends on representation of the robot model.
 The filter reads `<collision>` tags from the robot URDF.
 You can use boxes, spheres and cylinders (which are fast to process), or you can use **convex**